kylerove/pediatricurologybook/_chapters/03-18_diverticula-urachal-anomalies-and-utricles.md

 - The prostatic utricle is a small remnant of the paramesonephric ducts that persists in males as an expansion of the prostatic urethra.
 - Utricle enlargement is associated with hypospadias, cryptorchidism, disorders of sexual differentiation, and unilateral renal agenesis.
 - Prostatic utricles may be asymptomatic, cause symptoms related to obstruction or urinary stasis, or may present with abdominal pain, hematuria, or hematospermia.
-- Dilation of the prostatic utricle may impede catheterization of males with hypospadias[.]{.underline}
+- Dilation of the prostatic utricle may impede catheterization of males with hypospadias.
 - Symptomatic prostatic utricles may be excised by open, laparoscopic, or robotic-assisted approach.
 {:.key-points-list}